Glossary

 A TypeScript extension adapter that resolves eforge://input/<adapter>/<id> URIs into PRD content.
 Adapters fetch issues or PRs from GitHub, Linear, Jira, or any custom source.
 See Extensions - Input sources and PRD enrichers.

-The web UI running locally at http://localhost:<port> (port range 4567-4667, deterministically assigned per project).
-Shows live build progress, token usage, cost, and queue management.
-See Integrations - Monitor UI.
+The web UI running locally at http://localhost:<port>/console/ (port range 4567-4667, deterministically assigned per project).
+Shows live build progress, token usage, cost, live/historical efficiency metrics, queue management, failed-enqueue attention, recovery guidance flows, scheduler pause/resume, and preview-first cascade controls.
+Root UI requests redirect to Console.
+See Integrations - Console dashboard.

 Playbook